 There is one exception where the traveller does not need an eTA when landing in Canada.
 This applies to planes that are only stopping in Canada to refuel before travelling onward.
 Travellers are not allowed to leave the plane during the stop in Canada.
 If they are travelling to the United States, they also still need an ESTA.
 In other words, this concerns a stop in Canada, but not a transfer to another plane.

 eTA Canada for transits

-If you are on transit through Canada, you can apply for this travel permit.
+If you are on transit through Canada, you can apply for this travel authorisation.
 The costs for this are £19,95 per eTA.
 The eTA is processed right away and is generally granted the same day.
-Take note: you already need this permit before checking-in your bags for your flight to Canada.
+Take note: you already need this permit before checking in your bags for your flight to Canada.
 It can take up to 72 hours before an applied for eTA is granted, meaning it is wise to apply for one right after you have decided you are flying to Canada.
 It is not necessary to have already booked flight tickets at the moment of applying.
-You also don’t need to have an exact date of departure, the eTA is valid for five years.
+You also do not need to have an exact date of departure, the eTA is valid for five years.